willmcb94/EMaC-tech-test/README.md

 Lizzo’s Juicy Juice Bar, a trendy Northern Quarter juice/smoothie cafe, is only a few days from launching.
 Lizzo has lots of raw data to populate her digital menus, and she needs a way to build custom menu plans from this raw menu plan data.

+_TIP_ there are some tips at the bottom of this document.

 ## 1 - GET `/api/recipes`

 Write a GET endpoint that responds with a list of all recipes.